NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_OMIB.md

 - Three Phase Fault
 - Change in Reference Parameter

 In here, he will use a Three Phase Fault, that is modeled by modifying the admittance matrix of the system.
-To do so we create a ThreePhaseFault perturbation as follows:
+To do so we create a NetworkSwitch perturbation as follows:
 ```julia
 #Compute the Y_bus after fault
 #Collect the branch of the system as: